amisr/flipchem/README.rst

 Overview
 --------
-`flipchem` provides a python wrapper of the flipchem ionospheric photochemistry model developed by Phil Richards [RICH2011].
+`flipchem` provides a python wrapper of the flipchem ionospheric photochemistry model developed by Phil Richards [Richards (2011)]_.
 The model requires NRLMSIS-00 neutral density and the f107 f107a and AP geophysical parameters as inputs, so both of these have been packaged with `flipchem`.
-NRLMSIS-00 is provided by wrapping the C version of the code written by Dominik Brodowski, which is based on the original Fortran version of the model [PICO2002].
+NRLMSIS-00 is provided by wrapping the C version of the code written by Dominik Brodowski, which is based on the original Fortran version of the model [Picone et al. (2002)]_.

 Use Case
 --------